r0788048/BitcoinTransactionScraper/README.md

 Then install redis by running `bash installerredis`.

-To run excecute `python3 scraper.py` and `python3 parser.py`.
+To run excecute `python3 bitcoin.py`.
 All logs will be added to the mongoDB.

 Proof that it works:
 - Lesson 2 (MongoDB): `works.PNG`